S 1 … keep at bay

 / engender

-… Her kindness engendered trust in the community.
+… His speech engendered hope in the crowd.

-/ Her kindness engendered trust in the community.
+/ His speech engendered hope in the crowd.

 S 50 … equivocal